zeroCorpPune/MFRS/README.md

 - Externalize secrets and configuration (example: use `SPRING_DATASOURCE_URL`, `SPRING_DATASOURCE_USERNAME`, `SPRING_DATASOURCE_PASSWORD` env vars).
 - Add an automated CI pipeline to run `mvnw.cmd test` and build artifacts.
 - Add startup instructions to include environment-specific profiles (Spring profiles) for dev/prod.

----

-If you want, I can:
-- Add a short `RUNNING.md` with quick run/deploy commands specific to your environment.
-- Create a simple Dockerfile to run the application in a container (requires enabling embedded Tomcat or using a base Tomcat image and deploying the WAR).

-Requirements coverage
-- Produce a detailed README describing technical specs, structure and how it works: Done.